nightgryphon/WriteableIniFile/README.md

 You can use any File class which support read/write/seek/size/position functions.
 Initially this library work with SPIFFS at ESP8266 but shold work with other platforms as well

-All data processing is performed within provided buffer.
-Buffer shold be large enough to read any single line from ini file.

-The only case when extra memory allocated is appending new name-value to file or updating with value longer than available free space within line (value placeholder)

 ## Methods & properties: